 The Fallout franchise consists solely of a series of video games.
 The first two were developed by the internal development studio at Interplay (this studio was named Black Isle whilst working on Fallout 2).
-Fallout 3 and 4 were made by Bethesda Game Studios.
+Fallout 3, 4 and Fallout 76 were made by Bethesda Game Studios.
 Fallout: New Vegas was outsourced by Bethesda to Obsidian Entertainment, the successor studio to Black Isle after Interplay went bust.
 The two development teams have adopted different focuses for the games, with Black Isle/Obsidian focusing on the American West and Bethesda so far focusing on the east coast of the former United States.

 There are no novels, comics or other material set in the Fallout universe, slightly unusually, although there are some art books and other "behind the scenes" materials that have been released.

 The world as it stands in the latter part of the 23rd Century, two centuries after the Great War.

 The Fallout canon consists of eight video games, five of which are considered part of the "core canon" and another three are spin-offs of debatable status.

 - Five expansions to Fallout 3: Operation Anchorage, The Pitt, Broken Steel, Point Lookout and Mothership Zeta (all 2009)

 - Fallout: New Vegas (2010)